 A cascading cornucopia of cool comics, cartoons & classic collectables - plus other completely captivating & occasionally controversial content!
 With nostalgic notions, sentimental sighings, wistful wonderings, rueful reflections, poignant ponderings & yearnings for yesteryear!
 (To say nothing of a few profound perplexities & puzzling paradoxes thrown in for good measure.)

 Friday, 29 June 2012

 THE PIPER AT THE GATES OF DAWN...

 It's no secret to those who know me that The WIND In The WILLOWS, by KENNETH GRAHAME, is my all-time favourite

 'kids' book.
 I'm especially partial to the E.H.
 SHEPARD illustrated

-edition, although I have quite a few other versions featuring the work
+edition, 'though I have quite a few other versions featuring the work of

 thought the book would be better without pictures), although the artist